TeresaAye/DAND-ML-Final-Project/README.md

 This was my first Machine Learning project.

-I've since received / completed the Udacity certificate for the Data Analytics Nanodegree, but I'm still learning, and will continue learning and practicing. :)
+I've since received / completed the Udacity certificate for the Data Analyst Nanodegree, but I'm still learning, and will continue learning and practicing. :)